 This place is 5-star experience from the beginning to the end - you can tell they truly care about their patients and you're not just a number.
 I would highly recommend Dr D and her team for any body work you're looking to get done!
 Thanks guys!Read More

-There are different techniques for a breast lift procedure with both surgical and non-surgical options available.
+There are several different breast lift techniques with both surgical and non-surgical options available.
 The breast lift or mastopexy procedure is typically performed under general anesthesia, but local anesthesia with IV sedation is available for smaller procedures.
 The size and type of incision will depend on the mastopexy or breast lift procedure which Dr. DiFrancesco will discuss with you during your consultation.
-The factors influencing your breast lift procedure are the breast shape and size, the nipple areola shape, size and position, the degree of breast sagging, skin quality, and degree of laxity.
+The factors influencing your breast lift procedure are the breast shape and size, the nipple-areola shape, size and position, the degree of breast sagging, skin quality, and degree of laxity.

-This breast lift or mastopexy uses a small crescent incision along the upper edge of the areola and removes a crescent shaped piece of skin for a small breast lift.
-The crescent breast lift is primarily used in patients who have a small amount of breast ptosis or loss of breast volume.
+This breast lift or mastopexy uses a small crescent incision along the upper edge of the areola and removes a crescent-shaped piece of skin for a small breast lift.
+The crescent breast lift is primarily used in patients who have smaller breasts or a minimal loss of breast volume.
 A crescent breast lift may be performed alone or with breast augmentation to enhance the breast lift.

 The anchor breast lift is used in patients with the most severe breast ptosis, most commonly after pregnancy and breastfeeding or after massive weight loss.
 The incision extends around the areolar, vertically down from the areola to the breast crease and across the breast crease.
 Patients may elect to add an implant for volume and upper pole fullness.
 Others may choose to have a breast reduction.

 Breast augmentation may be performed with autologous fat grafting or with a breast implant.
-The implant not only adds volume to the breast, but will help shape the breast into a more youthful appearance.
-Saline, silicone, or anatomical shaped silicone implants may be used in conjunction with a breast lift.
+The implant not only increases the breast size but helps shape the breast into a more youthful appearance.
+Saline, silicone, or anatomical-shaped silicone implants may be used in conjunction with a breast lift.